nosajlb/Media-Organizer/README.md

 # Media Organizer by Date
 **Media Organizer by Date** is a versatile tool that helps you organize your photos and videos by sorting them into year-month, year-only folders, or dumping them into a single folder of your choice.
+It scans the selected source folder and all its subfolders recursively to locate photos and videos.
+This ensures that no media files are missed, regardless of how deeply nested they are within the directory structure.
 I created this application because I needed some way to sort through decades of family photos.
 You're welcome to pull this code and improve on it as you wish.

 Created by Jason L. Barnette.